What is the PLI Requirement for all Renewing or Newly Registered Members?

 How Do You Go About Accessing Individual PLI Coverage?

 Many insurance companies offer PLI coverage.
 When seeking coverage, be sure that you are covered to at least include the minimum requirements listed above.

 If you are a member of Speech-Language and Audiology Canada (SAC) PLI plans are available.
-MyGroup Insurance Broker Limited is another example of a company that offers PLI to SLPs and audiologists.
+MyGroup Insurance Broker Limited, PROLINK Insurance, Zensurance, and HUB International Sinclair Cockburn Limited are other examples of companies that offer PLI to SLPs and audiologists.
 Information regarding these plans can be accessed at the following links:

 SAC – https://www.sac.bmsgroup.com

 MyGroup Insurance Broker Limited – E & O – MyGroup Insurance

 Zensurance – app.zensurance.com